MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-config-authentication-web-console.md

 1. Ensure that the SSL certificates are installed and configured on the management server.

-2. Add a https binding in the IIS website wherever the operations manager web console is installed.
+2. Add a https binding in the IIS website wherever the Operations Manager Web console is installed.

 3. After completing the above steps, reset the Web site hosting the Operations Manager Web console.